 LogFormat "%{X-Forwarded-For}i %h %l %u %t \"%r\" %>s %b %D \"%{Referer}i\" \"%{User-Agent}i\"" combined

-In the preceding command, the ELB x-forwarded-for header contains the IP address of the original client.
-The %D option adds the time needed to complete each request to the access logs.
+The ELB x-forwarded-for header contains the IP address of the original client.
+The %D option adds the necessary time to complete each request to the access logs.

 Note: After you update your configuration, restart Apache or NGINX.